nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 | `-n`*       | List all task names with the matching keywords    | `ls -n KEYWORD`               |

 In the table above, flags that are labelled with a `*` are commands that expect a parameter, as seen in the Format column.
-These commands have a corresponding Parser that extends `ListCommandParser` to parse the parameter passed in.
+These commands have a corresponding Parser that implements `Parser<ListModuleCommand>` to parse the parameter passed in.
+Each Parser implements the `parse` method in `Parser` interface.
 In the process of that, validity checks are conducted.
 These are some examples of validity checks conducted in the subclass parsers:
 * In `ListModuleCommandParser`, the argument is checked to contain only alphanumeric characters with no spaces, and is not blank
 * In `ListDeadlineCommandParser`, the argument is checked to be numbers be in `YYYY-MM-DD` format

 `ListCommand` extends `Command`, overriding the `execute` method.
 To allow for multiple filters, the constructor of `ListCommand` takes in `List<Predicate<Task>>`.